Zuoying District

 Zuoying District (左營區 (Zuǒyíng Qū, Tso^{3}-ying^{2} Ch'ü^{1}, Chó-iâⁿ-khu)) is a district of Kaohsiung City in southern Taiwan.
 Zuoying District has the most populous village in Taiwan: Fushan Village.

 History

 Zuoying was established in the mid-seventeenth century as a military fortress, known as Old Fengshan (鳳山, also Old Fongshan).
 It is now the site of Tsoying Harbour, known formerly as Port Saei (左營港).
-'Sa-ei' is the Japanese On'yomi (Chinese reading) of the city's name in Chinese characters, but was romanized as 'Tsoying' after World War II by American Naval Consultants.
+'Sa-ei' is the Japanese on'yomi (Chinese reading) of the city's name in Chinese characters, but was romanized as 'Tsoying' after World War II by American Naval Consultants.

+In May 1960 a Republic of China Air Force North American F-86 Sabre crashed into a neighborhood in Zuoying killing 11 and injuring 45.

 Geography

 Zuoying's Lotus Lake is one of the major tourist attractions of southern Taiwan.
 This beautiful man-made lake is situated between Gueishan (Turtle Mountain) and Panpingshan (Half-screen Mountain).
 The Spring and Autumn Pavilions, Dragon and Tiger Pagodas and Confucius Temple dot its shoreline.
 The Confucius Temple is the largest Confucius temple in Taiwan.
 The historic gates of the Old Fengshan city wall are also nearby.

 There is a mountain called Shoushan or Chaishan (referred to as Monkey Mountain by many English-speakers), with a large population of Formosan macaques and many tropical plants, and part of which lies within the restricted area of the naval base.